syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 ![SQL Server Grid in Blazor](../images/grid-component.png)

-## Handling CRUD operations with our Syncfusion Blazor DataGrid component
+## Handling CRUD operations with our Syncfusion&reg; Blazor DataGrid component

 You can enable editing in the grid component using the **GridEditSettings** component.
 Grid provides various modes of editing options such as Inline/Normal, Dialog, and Batch editing.
 Refer to the following documentation for your reference.